How to travel with your dogs in a campervan

 How to travel with a dog in a camper van?

-- Dog crates which can be installed and secured in a number of ways depending on the design
+- Dog crates, which can be installed and secured in a number of ways, depending on the design

 - Dog seat belts or harnesses

-Which solution or combination you choose will depend on your campervan and your dog’s temperament, so you may need to try a couple of ideas to find the perfect solution.
+This will depend on your campervan and your dog’s temperament, so you may need to try a couple of ideas to find the perfect solution.

 You can check the Highway Code as it relates to animals here and make sure you keep up to date with any changes.